 The Australian Ski Patrol Association is the recognised peak body for ski patroller training in Australia.
 The Advanced Emergency Care (AEC) course is specifically designed for ski patrollers.
 It seeks to develop strong knowledge and skills focused on the management of a wide range of possible first aid emergencies in the alpine setting.
 This course requires extensive hands-on participation; working on skills to manage hypothetical emergencies.
 Candidates will learn to use a variety of splints, techniques for spinal immobilisation, pain relief and oxygen therapy.

-Candidates must be over the age of 18 at the time of course enrolment, and have the approval from the Patrol Director or Patrol Manager of the resort at which they are a patrol member or a potential member.
+All candidates must be FULLY vaccinated against COVID-19 and must be over the age of 18 at the time of course enrolment and have the approval from the Patrol Director or Patrol Manager of the resort at which they are a patrol member or a potential member.

-Prior to attending the face-to-face course, there is approximately 30 hours of pre-course E-Learning preparation.
-Internet access if required to complete the pre course component:
+Prior to attending the face-to-face course, there is approximately 30 hours of pre-course e-Learning preparation.
+Stable internet access is required to complete the pre-course component:

 - Download and study the ASPA Advanced Emergency Care manual

-- Complete 9 e-learning modules, each module containing knowledge slide, videos and questions.
+- Complete all e-learning modules, each module containing knowledge slides, videos, and questions.

-Candidates are required to participate in equipment skill sessions and outdoor scenario-based practical assessment.
-Wear appropriate clothing as working in groups, floor work, working outdoors and hands on other candidates, both male and female is required.
+Candidates are required to participate in equipment skill sessions and outdoor scenario-based practical assessment and need to wear appropriate clothing as working in groups, floor work, working outdoors and hands on other candidates, both male and female is required.

 - Attendance for the entire duration of the course

-After successful completion of this course, you will be awarded the following nationally recognised units of competency:
+After successful completion of this course, you will be awarded the following nationally recognised units:

-- HLTAID005 Provide first aid in a remote situation
+- HLTAID013 Provide first aid in a remote or isolated site

-The RTO requires all candidates to be competent in all areas of the course.
-If you cannot achieve competency after two attempts at any or all of the competencies, including the final assessment, you will be required to attend another ASPA course where we can provide you with the required support to achieve the understanding and skill levels required to be deemed competent.
+The RTO requires all candidates to be satisfactory in all areas of the course.
+If you cannot achieve competency after two attempts at any or all the assessments, you will be required to attend another ASPA Course where we can provide you with the required support to achieve the understanding and skill levels required to be deemed satisfactory.